dettonville/dettonville.org/content/faq/_index.md

 {{% faq_question "How to solve ambiguous methods" "ambiguous" %}}

-MapStruct tries various mechanisms to map a sourceproperty to a targetproperty when it cannot make a direct mapping.
-In order, MapStruct tries:
+Dettonville tries various mechanisms to map a sourceproperty to a targetproperty when it cannot make a direct mapping.
+In order, Dettonville tries:

 1. other mapping methods (inside the mapper, or via the uses relation).
-This concerns both hand-written methods and MapStruct generated methods
+This concerns both hand-written methods and Dettonville generated methods
 2. direct mapping (source type is directly assignable to target type)
 3. type conversions (e.g. from int to String)
 4. BuiltIn methods (see documentation on a list of supported methods)